Spreadsheets

 Enter Data:

 Use the dropdowns to select a DVCAT.
+You can shift click to select multiple DVCATs.

 The DVDECOD dropdown will populate based on the selected DVCAT.